The Secrets Must Not Flow: Scaling Security Verification to Large Codebases (extended version): Introduction

 Most I/O operations within the \core correspond to a protocol step and are relevant for proving refinement \wrt a protocol model.
 In production code, however, the \core might also contain operations irrelevant to the protocol, such as logging a protocol step.
 To reduce the verification effort further, we also check \ioindependence \emph{within} the \core to classify each I/O operation based on whether it depends on secrets occurring in a protocol run (dark red circles in \figref{proof-decomposition}) or not (gray circles).
 The former need to be considered during the refinement proof, while the latter can safely be ignored.
-Besides simplifying the refinement proof, this classification allows the abstract protocol model to remain concise.
+This classification simplifies the refinement proof and shortens the abstract protocol model.

-We prove refinement of the \core \wrt a protocol model using an \emph{auto-active} program verifier~\cite{krml212}.
-These tools take as input an implementation annotated with specifications such as pre- and postconditions and loop invariants, and attempt to verify the implementation automatically using an SMT solver.
+\looseness=-1 We prove refinement of the \core \wrt a protocol model using an \emph{auto-active} program verifier~\cite{krml212}.
+These program verifiers take as input an implementation annotated with specifications such as pre- and postconditions and loop invariants, and attempt to verify the implementation automatically using a \ac{SMT} solver.

 Auto-active verification is generally sound only if it is applied to the entire codebase because \emph{all} callers of a function must establish its precondition and \emph{all} functions must preserve data structure invariants.
-To ensure that our approach is sound while avoiding this requirement for the \app, we design our methodology such that static analyses automatically discharge the proof obligations on the \app.
+To ensure that our methodology is sound while avoiding this requirement for the \app, we design our methodology such that static analyses automatically discharge the proof obligations on the \app.
 Nevertheless, our methodology is flexible enough to permit complex interactions between the \core and \app, \eg through concurrency and callbacks.
-Some assumptions remain, in particular, the absence of data races and undefined behavior; we discuss those in \secref{threat-model-assumptions}.
+Some assumptions remain, in particular, the absence of data races and undefined behavior; we discuss those in \secref{diodon-threat-model-assumptions}.